FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 ### :mag: Kubernetes Organization

-The Kubernetes organization is divided into three main directories: `app`, `config`, and `postgres`.
+The Kubernetes organization is divided into four main directories: `app`, `config`, `mockserver` and `postgres`.

 - **app**: Contains the Kubernetes resources for the application, such as deployment, service, ingress, and HPA.
 - **config**: Contains the Kubernetes resources for the configuration, such as ConfigMap and Secret.
+- **mockserver**: Contains the Kubernetes resources for the mockserver, such as deployment, service and HPA.
 - **postgres**: Contains the Kubernetes resources for the PostgreSQL database, such as StatefulSet and Service.

 ```sh